crystal-linux/crystal-docker/README.md

 ## To use inside of distrobox:

-Run the following command: `distrobox create -n insertnamehere -i docker.io/crystallinux/crystal` to create a distrobox container.
+Run the following command: `distrobox create -n insertnamehere -i crystal` to create a distrobox container.

 ## Extra information

+To pull this docker image to your system, use `docker/podman pull ghcr.io/crystal-linux/crystal`.

-Docker image is also available at https://hub.docker.com/r/crystallinux/crystal.
+This Docker image is also available at https://hub.docker.com/r/crystallinux/crystal.
 Run `docker/podman pull crystallinux/crystal` to download the image to your system.